-These are affiliate links i.e. if you use them to book accommodation or purchase insurance, 4corners7seas will receive a commission from Agoda or World Nomads – this commission comes out of their profit margin at no extra cost to you.
+These are affiliate links i.e. if you use them to book accommodation or purchase insurance, 4corners7seas will receive a commission – this commission comes out of their profit margin at no extra cost to you.
 I’m recommending them because I know and trust them from personal use; thank you in advance should you choose to use my links.

 Leave a Reply